Deep Reading and the Self:

 Saint Benedict Guesthouse & Abbey Library

 The Mount Angel Institute is pleased to offer a “convivium” (a “banquet” of presentations and discussion) on Deep Reading, one of the “rich ways” of Benedictine Life.
-In an age of digital communication and distractions, a decline in the study of the humanities, and with less leisure or encouragement to ponder deeply the wisdom within the pages of a book, the convivium is an opportunity to renew a bibliophile’s commitment to the act of reading.
+In an age dominated by the immediacy of AI and social media, our understanding of self-formation and the cultivation of selfhood has shifted from a human-driven endeavor to one determined by algorithms.
+This convivium is an opportunity to renew a bibliophile’s commitment to the act of reading as a deeply human act, one that both slows the pace of information and dynamically shapes the reader through the time, place, and personhood involved in reading.

-Presentations and discussion will consider why reading is an irreplaceable way of knowing, especially in a post-Gutenberg, digital age; how to read “closely” in order to see deeply into a text’s meaning and its implications for the reader; and the advantages of a library for finding books and reading them with pleasure.
+Presentations and discussion will consider the “matter” of reading, whether physical or digital, and how that matter affects our reading selves; how to read “closely” in order to see deeply into a text’s meaning and its implications for the reader’s own sense of self; and the advantages of reading in a library as a self-shaping encounter with the transcendentals.

 Discussions will be held in the internationally acclaimed Alvar Aalto Library – on the grounds of Mount Angel Abbey – which will be closed to the public during the Convivium.